ElMagdo/JavaCodes/JavaJavaJava/Task4/readme.md

-EXERCISE 4.16 Design and implement a GUI that has a JButton, a JTextField, and a JLabel and then uses the toString() method to display each object’s string representation.
+4.0 Design and implement a GUI that has a `JButton`, a `JTextField`, and a `JLabel` and then uses the `toString()` method to display each object’s string representation.

 EXERCISE 4.17 The JButton class inherits a setText(String s) from its AbstractButton() superclass.
 Using that method, design and implement a GUI that has a single button labeled initially, “The Doctor is out.”
 Each time the